-If you require assistance with your admission, your student file, your courses, or your course schedule, the student advisor is available to help you.
-One method of ensuring success during your college studies is to gain a good understanding of your program, solidifying your academic project and taking charge of it as soon as possible.
+One method for ensuring success during your college studies is to gain a good understanding of your program, solidifying your academic goals and taking charge of it as soon as possible.
+If you require assistance with your admission, your student file, your course load, progression or your course schedule, our student advisors are available to help you.

 - Support for academic success